 Chopin as these were the preferred selections of the Inn’s owner.

-discover small painted stones.
+might discover small painted stones.
 They were about the size of a child’s palm and these stones were not

 with tiny scenes of the British countryside.
 The Inn owner herself had lovingly created each small